SarahND97/alphafold-homodimers/README.md

 # Code for paper "Reliable Identification Of Homodimers using AlphaFold"

 ## Instructions
-This repository contains the code related to the paper "Reliable Identification Of Homodimers using AlphaFold".
+This repository contains the code related to the paper "Reliable Identification Of Homodimers using AlphaFold" by Sarah Narrowe Danielsson and Arne Elofsson.

 ## Repository Structure
 ```